timmyolson/CSCI411Project2/README.md

 #### Query type

-1) Find the sids and unames of people who's subscriptions expires within 30 days. - Tim
+1) Find names, unames, and emails of people who's subscriptions have expired. - Tim

 2) View or Retieve for a catalog item.
 Then update the search|retrieve table. - Ashish